backuardo/wordbender/README.md

 - **Passwords**: Only alphanumeric, 3-30 characters
 - **Subdomains**: Lowercase, alphanumeric with hyphens (not at start/end)
 - **Directories**: Alphanumeric, hyphens, underscores, dots, tildes, forward slashes
+- **Cloud Resources**: Lowercase, alphanumeric with hyphens and underscores (not at start/end), 3-63 characters

 Words that don't meet criteria are automatically filtered out.